Johnson avoids more fines as UK police end 'partygate' probe

-LONDON (BLOOMBERG) - Mr Boris Johnson won't be fined again for breaking coronavirus regulations after UK police concluded a probe into rule-breaking gatherings during lockdown, a major boost for the Prime Minister after months of turmoil.
+LONDON • British Prime Minister Boris Johnson will not be fined again for breaking Covid-19 regulations after the police concluded a probe into rule-breaking gatherings during lockdown, a major boost for him after months of turmoil.

-London's Metropolitan Police said on Thursday (May 19) it has made a total of 126 referrals for fines as part of its investigation into the "partygate" allegations that have dogged the Prime Minister and his government.
+London's Metropolitan Police said on Thursday that it has made a total of 126 referrals for fines as part of its investigation into the "partygate" allegations that have dogged the Prime Minister and his government.

-Mr Johnson, who received a fine last month, has been told he won't receive another, his spokesman Max Blain told reporters at a regular briefing.
+Mr Johnson, who received a fine last month, has been told he will not receive another, his spokesman Max Blain told reporters at a regular briefing.

 The pressure on Mr Johnson from within his ruling Conservative Party has eased considerably in recent weeks due to the crisis in Ukraine, which shifted the focus of would-be Tory rebels seeking to oust him.